Uchenna3/Cybersecurity_Project_1/README.md

 ### Lab Environment

-For the majority of demonstrations and activities, the class will use Microsoft Azure cloud services and the Azure cloud portal.

-- You will **not** be using any of the Azure lab environments.
-Instead, you will be using personal Azure accounts.

-### What to Be Aware Of:

-- The sample logs used in this unit are specific to the time in which they are viewed.
-As such, answers will vary from the answers provided in the solutions.
+Personal Azure Environment was used to deply all VM's.

+### New VM in Cenrtral Location:

-- The VM for the ELK server **must** have at least 4GiB of memory for the ELK container to run properly.
-Azure has VM options that have `3.5 GiB` of memory, but **do not use them**.
-They will not properly run the ELK container because they do not have enough memory.
+- VM for the ELK server had 8GB of memory for the ELK container to run properly.

-- Azure may run out of available VMs for you to create a particular region.
-If this happens, you will need to do one of two things:

-  - Open a support ticket with Azure support using [these instructions](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request).
-Azure support is generally very quick to resolve issues.
+- The VM was deploed in Central Region.
 - Create another vNet in another region and attempt to create the ELK sever in that region.

 ### Security+ Domains